danwolfgang/mt-plugin-GeoType/README.md

 GeoType is a plugin for Movable Type that uses the GoogleMaps API to tie geographic coordinates to an MT object.

 ## Platform
-This release of GeoType is intended for Movable Type 4.3X, although it has similar functionality to the original [http://plugins.movabletype.org/geotype/ plugin on MT3].
+This release of GeoType is intended for Movable Type 3.

-It has not been tested in MT5.
-Since it modifies several visual elements of the Edit Entry screen in MT4, there is a good chance that it will not work as expected.
+It has not been tested in MT4 or MT5.
+Since it modifies several visual elements of the Edit Entry screen, there is a good chance that it will not work as expected.

 ## Installation
 When installed properly, GeoType will trigger an MT Upgrade screen, since it stores location data along with created entries in the database.